NCAA hands former Michigan coach Jim Harbaugh a 4-year show cause order for recruiting violations

 Two of the people said Moore has been accused of deleting text message exchanges with Connor Stalions — the former low-level recruiting staffer who coordinated an off-campus, advance-scouting operation — around the time the investigation was opened.

-One of the people said the NCAA has recommended a Level 2 violation for Moore — Level 1 is the most serious — and that messages between Moore and Stalions were recovered and that the coach provided them to the NCAA.
+One of the people said the NCAA has recommended a less serious Level 2 violation for Moore, that messages between Moore and Stalions were recovered and that the coach provided them to the NCAA.

 In-person scouting is banned by the NCAA, which investigated Michigan’s alleged system to determine how organized it was and who knew about it.
 Stalions, who has not cooperated with the NCAA in its investigation, will break his silence Aug.
 27 on Netflix when the documentary “Sign Stealer” makes its debut on the streaming service.